 Residential Trips depend on the availability of staff and approved venue.
-Residential visits contribute to the academic, personal and social development of the child and aim to offer this experience to every child in Year 6 & Year 5.
+Residential visits contribute to the academic, personal and social development of the child and aim to offer this experience to children in Key Stage 2.
 These visits are generally self-funding except for remissions which will be considered individually by the governors.
-Y6 attend a week long residential at PGL in Brecon, Y5 attend a 3 day city trip to Bristol.
+Y6 attend a week long residential at PGL in Brecon, Y5 attend a 3 day city to trip